 Insurance carriers handle violations differently.
 Some will only look back two years while others look back three years for any violations.
 According to the Consumer Guide to Maryland Auto Insurance, “Insurers are prohibited from increasing your rate based on accidents or traffic violations that are more than three years old.”

-A previous accident is out of your control depending on the time it happened, but avoiding another accident until the three years by being a proactive and alert driver will dramatically impact your rates in a positive way long term!
+A previous accident is out of your control depending on the time it happened.
+Avoiding another accident until the three years by being proactive.
+This will dramatically impact your rates in a positive way long term!

 Prior Insurance Coverage

-We believe this is one factor many people are not aware of and we are eager to shed light on this topic!
+We believe this is one factor many people are not aware!

 Companies looking to take on a new customer look for uninterrupted coverage without a lapse.
-A lapse is normally due to non-payment and they want to ensure that their new client can be trusted to pay their future premium.
+A lapse is normally due to non-payment.
+They want to ensure that their new client can be trusted to pay their future premium.
 Many standard carriers we offer such as Allstate and Travelers will not accept someone who has a lapse in coverage within the last three years.

-We recommend keeping continuous coverage even in the case you have a car that is broken down, sold, or not being driven to keep a clean insurance record for the future.
-If the car is paid off but is parked or broken down, companies can normally offer a liability policy to lessen the burden of a full policy you are not “using” while keeping continuous coverage.
+We recommend keeping continuous coverage al all times.
+Even in the case you have a car that is broken down, sold, or not being driven.
+This will ensure that you keep a clean insurance record for the future.
+Companies can normally offer a liability policy to lessen the burden of a full policy you are not “using” while keeping continuous coverage.

 Vehicle Type and Use